cxlib/r-package-cxapp/README.md

 ## Configuration Properties

-The cxapp package contains a simple approach to app and service configuration using the R reference class `cxapp_config( <paths> )`.
+The cxapp package contains a simple approach to app and service configuration using standard property files and the R reference class `cxapp_config()`.

-The `cxapp_config()` function first searches for and uses the first occurrence of the file `cxapp.properties` in a cxapp sub-directory under `.libPaths()`, as would be the case if cxapp is installed and has a properties file.
-The function then searches for property files in the specified sequence of paths.
-If a path is specified as a directory, all property files within the directory are processed in natural sort order.
+Property files are named `⁠<context>.properties`⁠ where the configuration opti on is referred to by `⁠<context>/<property>`⁠.

+Property file syntax and conventions are specified in the help reference for function `cxapp_propertiesread()`.

+The class initialization first searches for the file `app.properties` in the following sequence of directories.

+- Current working directory
+- Directory `$APP_HOME/config`, if the `APP_HOME` environmental variable is defined
+- Directory `$APP_HOME`, if the `APP_HOME` environmental variable is defined
+- The cxapp package install directory in the library tree (see `.libPaths()`)

+Class initialization also takes an optional vector of paths as an argument.
+If the path specified ends in `.properties`, it is assumed a properties file.
+Otherwise, the entry is assumed a directory containing one or more property files.
+The vector of paths is processed in specified order and files within a directory in natural sort order.

-The property file name consists of one or more of the characters A-Z and digits 0-9 and ends in the file extension `.properties`.
+A property file name contains the characters a-z and digits 0-9 and the file extension `properties`.
+The property file name excluding the file extension is used as the context to look up a named property value.

-The property file name, excluding the file extension, defines the property context in references using the convention `<context>/<property name>`.
-The default context is `cxapp` and can be omitted.

-A property is defined as a key/value pair.
-The key consists of one or more of the characters A-Z, digits 0-9 and punctuations underscore `_` and period `.`.

-The first equal sign `=` or a colon `:` separates the key from value.
-Any additional delimiters are assumed part of the value.
-Leading and trailing white space is removed from the value.

-Lines in the property file starting with a hash `#` or exclamation point `!` are treated as comments.
-Empty lines are ignored.

-A property value prefixed with the tag `[env]` or starting with the character `$` refers to an environmental variable.
-The value of the environmental variable is returned as the value of the property.

-A property value prefixed with the tag `[vault]` refers to the name of a secret stored in a connected vault (see Vaults below).
-The value of the vault secret is returned as the value of the property.
+The `option()` method in `cxapp_config()` returns the value of an option if it exists, or the value of `unset` if the option does not exist.
+An option is referred to by the string `<context>/<property>`.
+If the context is not specified, the context `app` is assumed.

+An option value that starts with the prefix
+- `[env] <name>` or starts with the character `$`, as in `$<name>`⁠ is interpreted as a reference to an environmental variable with specified name
+- `[vault] <name>` is interpreted as a reference to a vault secret with specified name.

+For both references, name is case sensitive with leading and trailing spaces removed.

+The `as.type` parameter of the `option()` method in `cxapp_config()` affects how a property value is returned.
+If `as.type` is equal to `TRUE` (default), then

+- a vector of paths is returned if the property name includes the phrase PATH, case insensitive
+- the logical value `TRUE` is returned if the property value is equal to `enable`, `enabled`, `grant` or `permit`
+- the logical value `FALSE` is returned if the property value is equal to `disable`, `disabled`, `revoke` or `deny`

+If `as.type` is equal to `FALSE`, the actual property value unaltered is returned.

 See help for `cxapp::cxapp_config()` for further details.